 The wave of jurisdictional conflicts that broke out across late medieval England have mostly been examined within the context of towns, and thus have been explained in terms of civic political culture and identity.
 Gervase Rosser and Helen Carrel, for example, have both seen conflicts between municipal governments and neighbouring ecclesiastical institutions as a largely positive structural feature of late medieval towns, which helped to widen political participation among the urban population.
 As Rosser puts it, ‘processes of [jurisdictional] dispute settlement themselves acted as a catalyst of the idea of the urban community’.
 In this model, disputes over jurisdiction are to be seen within a narrative of the increasing sophistication and expanding constituencies of urban politics in England after the Black Death.

 Such ‘town and gown’ disputes were undoubtedly important to the formation of late medieval civic political culture, and they did have their own specifically urban dynamics.
 At the same time, however, it is important that urban identity does not become a heuristic for these conflicts, for two reasons.
-Firstly, towns had complex and varied identities; in their struggle with the lordship over the harbour Dunwich’s identity as a port was just as — if not more —important to its governing elite than its status as a town.
+Firstly, towns had complex and varied identities; in their struggle with the lordship over the harbour Dunwich’s identity as a port was just as — if not more —important to its governing elite than its status as a town per se.
 And secondly, these urban conflicts were part of a much larger pattern of jurisdictional disputes in late medieval England.
 These require an explanation that takes a wider perspective.

 Jurisdiction has been understood here not as a static entity actually founded in territory, community or other structures, but rather as a process of interpreting the relationship between legal authority and these foundations; and, crucially, as the communication of these interpretations to the group of people over whom jurisdiction is claimed.
 Disputes over jurisdiction, then, can be explained by both breaks and intensifications in these processes.
 Why might this have happened more frequently in the period after the Black Death?